-The first quarter of 2020 has been challenging for almost everyone.
-In the wake of the COVID-19 pandemic, companies across the globe have laid off thousands of employees, with predictions of thousands more to come.
+The first quarter of 2021 has been challenging for almost everyone.
+In the wake of the COVID-19 pandemic, companies across the globe have laid off thousands of employees, and even more may come.
 And while losing your job can be devastating, it doesn’t mean you can’t continue to work on your career.

 Though motivation may be hard to come by, this is actually a great time to work on the skills that will help you land a better job once the pandemic is over.
 And the good news is, it doesn’t have to cost a lot of money.
 There are countless online courses and tutorials that you can access from home, and some platforms are even offering discounts during this time of uncertainty.
 With that in mind, here are some of the best places to learn in-demand skills without breaking the bank - and without leaving your house!

 It’s always a good time to learn to code.
 Always in demand and with many remote opportunities available, computer programming is a great skill to learn in today’s economy.
 Fortunately, there are plenty of programming platforms and courses available online that you can easily access from home.
 Here are a few of the best:

 A robust understanding of Microsoft Office Suite is an important asset in many careers.
 Excel, Powerpoint, and Word are common in offices throughout most industries.
 If you are looking to add useful proficiencies to your resume, Office is a great place to start.